-There are three types of insulation that can be attached to the outside of the home: expanded polystyrene, mineral wool and phenolic resin.
+There are many types of insulation products that can be attached to the outside of the home: expanded polystyrene, mineral wool and phenolic resin (K5), woodfibre and even cork!
 Expanded polystyrene (known as EPS) is certainly the most popular, since it is the most cost effective means of carrying out the works.
-Phenolic resin is used when space is a premium, since you can use less of this type of insulation to achieve the required U-value.
+Phenolic resin (K5 boards) is used when space is a premium, since you can use less of this type of insulation to achieve the required U-value.

-Mineral wool can also be used to insulate solid walls and some people choose it because it is breathable.
+Mineral wool can also be used to insulate solid walls and some people choose it because it not only provides an open vapour system, but it is a great acoustic insulator.
 If it is picked for this reason, it is very important that no acrylic render is used to finish the project, since it is not breathable and therefore defeats the object!

 When solid wall insulation is installed on the external walls of the home, it must adhere to building regulations.
 In this case it is referring to the thermal performance of the insulation; the solid wall insulation must achieve a U-value of 0.30 watts/m2k.
 With expanded polystyrene, this means that at least 90mm of insulation needs to be used – but obviously the thicker the material, the better its insulating performance.

-For mineral wool you need 110mm of insulation to achieve the required U-value and for the phenolic resin you need just 70mm hence it is popular where space is a premium.
+For mineral wool you need 110mm of insulation to achieve the required U-value and for the the woodfibre insulation you would require 110-120mm of insulation to achieve the same energy efficiency standards.

 According to the planning portal, planning permission is not normally required for installing solid wall insulation, provided the external appearance of the property doesn’t change.
 If your property is brick and unpainted, changing its colour with render will require planning permission.
 Also, if the building is listed or is in a conservation area you should consult your local planning authority.